scalarorg/bitcoin-vault/README.md

    - Create a staking output with supporting multiple taproot spend paths:

-     - [x] P2TR with multi-signatures of covenant key holders
+     - [x] P2TR with multi-signatures of custodian key holders
      - [x] P2TR with user and protocol signatures
-     - [x] P2TR with user and multi-signature of covenant key holders
+     - [x] P2TR with user and multi-signature of custodian key holders
-     - [x] P2TR with protocol and multi-signature of covenant key holders
+     - [x] P2TR with protocol and multi-signature of custodian key holders

-   - Create a staking output just only covenant key holders spend path:
+   - Create a staking output just only custodian key holders spend path:
-     - [x] P2TR with multi-signature of covenant key holders
+     - [x] P2TR with multi-signature of custodian key holders

 2. Unstaking transaction management for:

-   - [x] P2TR with multi-signatures of covenant key holders
+   - [x] P2TR with multi-signatures of custodian key holders
    - [x] P2TR with user and protocol signatures
-   - [x] P2TR with user and multi-signature of covenant key holders
+   - [x] P2TR with user and multi-signature of custodian key holders
-   - [x] P2TR with protocol and multi-signature of covenant key holders
+   - [x] P2TR with protocol and multi-signature of custodian key holders

 3. Signing: